What’s the difference between Pool Rx and pool ionizers? Which one is best for you? Read on.

 Pool Rx is a chemical delivered to your pool using a small plastic container placed in the pool skimmer or pump basket.
 Several varieties deliver varying quantities of copper, zinc, and/or silver by dissolving material into the water.
 The dissolved material builds up a residual in the pool water and releases minerals, which help control algae and bacteria in the water.

-Pool Rx ranges in cost from around $50 to $99, depending on the variety you choose and the size of your pool.
+Pool Rx costs from around $50 to $99, depending on the variety you choose and the size of your pool.
 A single container will last up to 6 months before it needs to be replaced.

 The Pool Rx formula uses a chemical bonding method called chelation to ‘wrap’ the mineral ions so that they are less reactive.
 This minimizes the risk of the minerals ‘plating’ or collecting on pool surfaces, which can cause staining.
 However, it decreases the effectiveness, so a high concentration of minerals is needed to react with contaminants.

 Pool Rx has a long history and a large customer base.
-It is used by both homeowners and pool professionals to keep algae away and reduce chemical requirements.
+Both homeowners and pool professionals use it to keep algae away and reduce chemical requirements.

 Pool Ionizer Overview

-There are two types of pool ionizers – solar and inline.
-Inline ionizers have been around since the 80s, whereas solar ionizers appeared in the 2010s.
+There are two types of pool ionizers: solar and inline.
+Inline ionizers have been around since the 1980s, whereas solar ionizers appeared in the 2010s.
 Both systems use a combination of copper, zinc, and/or silver to fight algae and bacteria in the water.

 Solar Pool Ionizer